 Hon Elise Archer MP

-Attorney-General, Minister for Justice, Minister for Corrections, Minister for Building and Construction, Minister for the Arts and Minister for Racing.
+Attorney-General, Minister for Justice, Minister for Corrections, Minister for Building and Construction, Minister for the Arts and Minister for Heritage.

 Elise Archer was first elected as the Liberal Member for Clark (formerly Denison) in the Tasmanian House of Assembly in 2010.